P79N6A/server/conf/mail/HOWTO.md

 ## <a id=3></a>3 read messages

-now that messages are being delivered and visible to the server, they can be browsed
+now that messages are appearing, they can be browsed

 ``` sh
 $ chromium localhost/today
 ```

-laptop can either connect to phone's webserver over VPN (or vice-versa), or their own server looking at local mirror of mail-files or remote files over NFS
 ## 4 write messages

 browser invokes your handler of choice for **mailto**-URIs.
 Android/iOS offer a built-in mail-composition app. on X11/Wayland, [mailto](mailto) can be a shell-script